Finland's leaders call for NATO membership 'without delay'

 HELSINKI (AP) — Finland’s leaders said Thursday they’re in favor of rapidly applying for NATO membership, paving the way for a historic expansion of the alliance that could deal a serious blow to Russia as its military struggles with its war in Ukraine.

-The dramatic move by Finland was announced by President Sauli Niinisto and Prime Minister Sanna Marin.
-It means that Finland is all but certain to join NATO, though a few steps remain before the application process can begin.
-Neighboring Sweden is expected to decide on joining NATO in coming days.
+The annoucement by President Sauli Niinisto and Prime Minister Sanna Marin means that Finland is all but certain to join the Western military alliance, though a few steps remain before the application process can begin.
+Neighboring Sweden is expected to decide on seeking NATO membership in coming days.

-The Kremlin reacted to the development a few hours later, saying that Finland’s move to join NATO won’t help stability and security in Europe.
-Finland shares a 1,340-kilometer (830-mile) land border with Russia.
+Before the ministry issued its statement, Kremlin spokesman Dmitry Peskov said Finland’s decision wouldn’t help stability and security in Europe.
+Peskov said Russia’s response would depend on NATO’s moves to expand its infrastructure closer to Russian borders.

-Kremlin spokesman Dmitry Peskov said that Russia’s response to the move would depend on what specific steps NATO will take to bring its infrastructure close to Russian borders.
-He noted that Russian President Vladimir Putin already had ordered to work out steps to strengthen the country’s defenses in the west in response to NATO’s expansion closer to Russian territory.
+Finland has the longest border with Russia out of all the European Union’s 27 members.

-Previously, the Kremlin had warned of “military and political repercussions” if Sweden and Finland decide to join NATO.
-Should they apply, there will be an interim period lasting from when an application has been handed in until all 30 NATO members’ parliaments have ratified it.
+Previously, the Kremlin had warned of “military and political repercussions” if Sweden and Finland decided to become a NATO member.
+Should they seek to join the alliance, there would be an interim period lasting from when the applications are submitted until ratification by lawmakers in all 30 existing member nations.

 In NATO member Estonia, which also borders Russia, Prime Minister Kaja Kallas tweeted that “history being made by our northern neighbors.”
 She pledged to support “a rapid accession process” for Finland into NATO.